Having a base understanding of the speckled trout summer pattern is key if you want to have a shot at catching these fish.

 Salinity is measured in ppt, or parts per thousand, and speckled trout need salinity of 17ppt or higher to spawn.

-To put this into perspective, full strength saltwater is 35ppt.
+To put this into perspective, average strength seawater is 35ppt and freshwater is 0 to 0.5ppt.

 Towards the outside of the estuary, closer to the Gulf of Mexico.

-We definitely do not catch limits of speckled trout on the "inside" where it is less salty (even though we were catching them there in the fall, winter and spring.
+We definitely do not catch limits of speckled trout on the "inside" where it is less salty, even though we were catching them there in the fall, winter and spring.
+During summer we catch them on the "outside", as depicted above.

 But this is only a generality!